 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
 For acute dietary risk assessment, the water concentration value of 203 ppb was used to assess the contribution to drinking water.
-For chronic dietary risk assessment, the water concentration of value 184 ppb was used to assess the contribution to drinking water.
+For chronic dietary risk assessment, the water concentration value of 184 ppb was used to assess the contribution to drinking water.

 3. From non-dietary exposure.
-The term "residential exposure" is used in this document to refer to non-occupational, non-dietary exposure
+The term "residential exposure" is used in this document to refer to nonoccupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).